 INTRODUCTION

 Gallbladder disorders are categorized into non-neoplastic and neoplastic types.
 Non-neoplastic lesions encompass congenital anomalies such as choledochal cysts, biliary atresia, multiseptated gallbladder, and phrygian cap, in addition to acquired conditions including chronic calculous cholecystitis, acute cholecystitis (with or without calculi), follicular cholecystitis, and xanthogranulomatous cholecystitis.
-Cholelithiasis (gallstones) is the most common gallbladder condition, frequently resulting in cholecystitis, and is a primary rationale for surgical surgery [1, 2].
+Cholelithiasis (gallstones) is the most common gallbladder condition, frequently resulting in cholecystitis, and is a primary rationale for surgery [1, 2].
 Gallstones can induce several histological alterations, including acute and chronic inflammation, glandular hyperplasia, metaplasia, dysplasia, and perhaps cancer.
 Gallstones significantly contribute to 70–90% of gallbladder cancer cases [3, 4].
 Acute cholecystitis is prevalent in adults over 50 years of age, but chronic cholecystitis, typically associated with gallstones, exhibits histological variation depending on the extent of fibrosis and inflammation.
 Chronic calculous cholecystitis is the predominant indication for cholecystectomy.
 Gallbladder neoplasms may be classified as either benign or malignant.
 Benign lesions comprise adenomas, adenomyomatosis, and inflammatory polyps.
 Malignant tumors are categorized into epithelial types (e.g., adenocarcinoma, squamous cell carcinoma, small cell carcinoma) and mesenchymal types, with few instances of paragangliomas and lymphomas [5, 6].
 Gallbladder polyps, identifiable in up to 4.5% of people with ultrasonography, are predominantly benign.
 Nonetheless, 4–10% are adenomas, and those measuring ≥10 mm possess a 37–55% likelihood of malignancy.
 Adenomyomatosis is defined by epithelial hyperplasia, thickening of the muscle wall, and mucosal invagination that resembles Rokitansky-Aschoff sinuses.
 Previously regarded as benign, segmental adenomyomatosis is associated with an increased risk of gallbladder cancer [7, 8].

 Gallbladder cancer is infrequent yet highly aggressive, frequently found at advanced stages due to nonspecific symptoms.
 It predominantly impacts individuals over the age of 70, particularly those with chronic inflammation.
 The disease frequently infiltrates neighboring organs such as the liver, resulting in a dismal prognosis.
 Histologically, 0.3–1.5% of cholecystectomy specimens demonstrate malignancy.
 Gallbladder cancer is found postoperatively in 15–30% of patients, without any prior clinical or intraoperative suspicion.
 Histopathological analysis of the excised tissue is the definitive method for verifying malignancy [9, 10].
 The objective of the study was to assess the prevalence of diverse histological spectra in cholecystectomy specimens and to emphasize both the histopathological and clinical results in gallbladder specimens.